UniExeterRSE/computational-thinking-2024/_episodes/03_algorithms.md

 Being an efficient programmer is not only about writing code - it is about solving problems in a way that is translatable to a computer.
 It means using your knowledge of how a computer or language works, to use relevant constructs as the basis of your solution.
 Often what people think of as a problem with code writing is in fact a problem with the algorithm.

-In both of the examples above (recipes and directions) we can think of instances where they go wrong.
+In many of the examples above (recipes and directions) we have probably experienced time when they go wrong.
 We can use these to demonstrate the distinction between errors in the algorithm compared to errors in how it is transcribed into instructions.

 Let's start with the case of directions, let's say you've arrive in London at Paddington train station and you need to get to Edgware.
 A friend has helpfully written down the route by the Underground.
 Your algorithm is as follows:

 1. Get on the Hammersmith & City, Circle or District line.
 2. Ride one stop.

-You follow these instructions and when you get off the tube, the sign at the Station says Edgware Road.
+You follow these instructions and when you get off the tube, the sign at the station says Edgware Road.
 That's not the right destination.

 You call your friend.
 Their response is "Oh I thought you wanted to get to Edgware ROAD not Edgware".
 This isn't a problem with the instructions (i.e. the code) the problem is the algorithm had the wrong destination in mind when designing it.
 The instructions to get to the incorrect destination were correct and you followed them as planned.